Eshan-Sharma/Q1_25_Builder_eshan-sharma/README.md

    1. Write a typescript function to convert a Base58 string to wallet address.
    2. Write a typescript function to convert a wallet address to Base58 string.
 4. Enroll in Turbine3 using IDL
-   1. Use the provided IDL with the updated program address to enroll in the Turbine3 program.

 #### Task 2.
 Prerequisite Rust Task